 Many people associate Parkinson’s disease with tremor, but in around 30 per cent of cases tremor is not present.

-Parkinson’s is not a fatal disease.
-It is possible to live with Parkinson’s for a long time, although symptoms progressively worsen.
+Parkinson’s disease is not a fatal disease.
+It is possible to live with Parkinson’s disease for a long time, although symptoms progressively worsen.

 The greatest known risk factor for many neurodegenerative disorders is age.
 Parkinson’s disease mainly affects people aged over 65, but it can occur at a younger age.